 .NET Core function error handling

-If a handler reports a .NET Core function runtime or loading error, the runtime environment automatically intercepts the error and responds by returning a JSON document with the error type info.
-For more information about the JSON document format, see Calling a function.
+If the handler reports a .NET Core function execution or loading error, the runtime automatically catches the error and returns a JSON document with information about the error type.
+For more information about the JSON document format, see Invoking a function.

 Function code: